astronomer/astronomer/docs/overview.md

 - Access to a Prometheus and Grafana monitoring stack for metrics on your Airflow activity

-- Enterprise Authentication that supports Google Suite, SAML, Office 365, Active Directory, and more
+- Enterprise Authentication that supports Google Suite, SAML, Office 365, Active Directory, and more through auth0.

 - Enterprise-grade business day or business critical support